 Mr T Neville holds the position of Chief Operating Officer at the University of Northampton and is a Director of UNO Buses (Northampton) Limited.
 The University validates the degree programmes offered by the College.
-The amount owed to the University at the year-end was £nil (2020: £nil).
-Transactions in the year to 31^{st} July 2021 were sales of £nil (2020: £nil) and purchases of £165k (2020: £149k).
+The amount owed to the University at the year-end was £82k (2021: £nil).
+Transactions in the year to 31st July 2022 were sales of £nil (2021: £nil) and purchases of £173k (2021: £165k).

-The total expenses paid to or on behalf of the Governors during the year was £nil; nil governors (2020: £242; 2 governors).
+The total expenses paid to or on behalf of the Governors during the year was £nil; nil governors (2021:£nil; nil governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.
-No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2020: None).
+No Governor has received any remuneration or waived payments from the College or the group during the year (2021: None).
+Charity Commission consent is not necessary for the routine reimbursement of expenses, and that this consent is only required when there is to be a remunerative element.